Damocles-fr/PPJF/README.md

 ### => New external player launcher version also compatible with Jellyfin Media Player desktop App, Potplayer or MPC : [MPC-JF](https://github.com/Damocles-fr/MPC-JF)
 ---

-This tutorial explains how to:
+This tutorial explain :

+    Tips and tricks for Jellyfin

 	Launch medias from the Jellyfin web interface directly with PotPlayer, MPC... : https://github.com/Damocles-fr/MPC-JF

     Clickable link to Windows File Explorer for the corresponding media (from the Jellyfin media information panel)